afgallo/hapimix/README.md

 1. **Leverage the Power of Hapi:** Hapi is a robust, modular, and highly configurable framework that allows developers to build versatile web applications and services.
 It provides a rich set of features like input validation, configuration-based functionality, error handling, logging, and more.
 By using Hapi as a base, we aim to make the development process smooth and efficient.

-2. **Utilize HTMX for Dynamic UIs:** HTMX allows you to access AJAX, CSS Transitions, WebSockets, and Server-Sent Events directly from HTML, simplifying the way you create dynamic user interfaces.
-With HapiMix, we harness the power of HTMX to bring the user interface to life, making web pages more interactive and responsive.
+2. **Utilize htmx for Dynamic UIs:** htmx allows you to access AJAX, CSS Transitions, WebSockets, and Server-Sent Events directly from HTML, simplifying the way you create dynamic user interfaces.
+With HapiMix, we harness the power of htmx to bring the user interface to life, making web pages more interactive and responsive.

 The result is a robust application boilerplate that gives developers a powerful toolkit for creating modern web applications without the need for client-side JavaScript frameworks.
 With HapiMix, developers can stay productive and focused on delivering high-quality, performant applications while enjoying the flexibility and simplicity of server-side rendering and "HTML over the wire".